Become a Foster Parent

-Our goal of foster care is to assist the animals in becoming more adoptable.
-This program allows people to provide a nurturing environment in their home where the animals can receive the care they need to grow, heal, and socialize.
-Some may need a quieter space and still others may have medical or special needs that would be better cared for in a home environment.
-The foster program helps our adoption center to expand their resources of time, space, and finances.
-This allows us to care for more animals.
-The time required to foster varies depending on the species.
+Our foster program allows families or individuals to provide a temporary nurturing environment in their home where the animals can receive the care they need to grow, heal, and socialize.
+Some may need a quieter space and others may have medical or special needs that would be better cared for in a home environment. .
+The time required to foster varies depending on the species and it's specific needs..
 It can be from as little as one week to many months, depending on the particular animal.

 Fostering is an incredibly rewarding experience and one that takes a real commitment.
 It is easy to fall in love with an animal, especially one that has depended on you and it can be hard to see them go to a new home.
 The wonderful part of fostering is knowing that you played a role in getting them there!
-Fosters are a very integral part of our efforts and help us make life-long partnerships with the animals and their new families.
-Adoption is KeyAnimals are such agreeable friends.
-They ask no questions, they pass no criticisms.
-Come to the shelter today and you might just come across your new best friend
+Fosters play a very important role here at the shelter.
+We are always welcoming long-term foster families that come back year after year to open their home to a pet in need.
+The best part is, foster families are given first adoption rights to the animal they are fostering.
+This means if you chose to adopt, you will be first in line!

 Adequate care, treatment, and transportation